programminghistorian/jekyll/en/lessons/introduction-to-stylometry-with-python.md

 ### The Dataset ###

 To work through this lesson, you will need to download and unzip the archive of the _Federalist Papers_ ([.zip](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/introduction-to-stylometry-with-python/stylometry-federalist.zip)) containing the 85 documents that we will use for our analysis.
 The archive also contains the [original Project Gutenberg ebook](http://www.gutenberg.org/cache/epub/1404/pg1404.txt) version of the _Federalist Papers_ from which these 85 documents have been extracted.
-When you unzip the archive, it will create a [directory](https://en.wikipedia.org/wiki/Directory_(computing)) called `data`.
-This will be your [working directory](https://en.wikipedia.org/wiki/Working_directory) and all work should be saved here while completing the lesson.
+When you unzip the archive, it will create a [directory](https://en.wikipedia.org/wiki/Directory_(computing)) called `data` in your current [working directory](https://en.wikipedia.org/wiki/Working_directory).
+Make sure that you stay in this current working directory and that you save all work here while completing the lesson.

 ### The Software ###